gdiaz384/py3TranslateLLM/README.md

 `parsingSettingsFile` | Defines how to read and write to `fileToTranslate`.
 Not required if working only with spreadsheet formats but required if reading from or writing to text files. | `resources/ templates/ KAG3_kirikiri_parsingTemplate.txt`
 `outputFile` | The name and path of the file to use as output.
 Will be same as input if not specified.
 Specify a spreadsheet format to dump the raw data or a text file to output only the preferred translation. | `None`, `output.csv`, `myFolder/ output.xlsx`
 `promptFile` | This file has the prompt for the LLM.
 Only needed if using an LLM. | `resources/ templates/ prompt.Mixtral8x7b.example.txt`
-`characterNamesDictionary` | Entries will be submitted to the translation engine but then replaced back to the original text after translation. | `resources/ templates/ characterNamesDictionary_example.csv`
+`revertAfterTranslationDictionary` | Entries will be submitted to the translation engine but then replaced back to the original text after translation. | `resources/ templates/ characterNamesDictionary_example.csv`
 `preTranslationDictionary` | Entries will be replaced prior to submission to the translation engine. | `preTranslationDictionary.csv`
 `postTranslationDictionary` | Entries will be replaced after translation. | `postTranslationDictionary.csv` `postWritingToFileDictionary` | After the translated text has been written back to a text file, the file will be opened again to perform these replacements. | `postWritingToFileDictionary.csv`